MinnesotaSoundscapes.com

 Like most people in the pro audio industry, I learned over the years how to work with a handful of common techniques for creating stereo audio: AB, XY, M-S, ORTF/NOS, Blumlein, Jeklin, binaural, panning of multiple mono tracks.
 Each has certain strengths and weaknesses; each has its place in the grand scheme of things.

 During the 1990s I experimented casually from time to time with ambient field recording using some of these traditional techniques.
-In 2004, after a long hiatus, I took up the challenge much more seriously, beginning with something that seemed to work fairly well for me in those early days: a pair of Shure Beta58 microphones that I owned, situated in an ORTF array.
+In 2004, after a long hiatus, I took up the challenge much more seriously, beginning with something that seemed to work fairly well for me in those early days: a pair of Shure Beta58A microphones that I owned, situated in an ORTF array.
 I also built a couple non-traditional experimental mic rigs that year.
 Those were colossal failures.
 I learned a lot from them, but the memories are too embarrassing to recount here.

 At that time I also joined the Nature Recordists e-mail forum (previously on Yahoo, now on groups.io), where a lot of discussion soon developed about Shure WL183 lavalier microphones.
-These small omnidirectional electret condenser mics seemed to be well regarded by several group participants, so I ordered some and began tinkering with literally dozens of stereo mounting configurations using inexpensive, readily available materials.
+These small omnidirectional electret condenser mics seemed to be well regarded by several group participants, so I ordered a pair and began tinkering with literally dozens of stereo mounting configurations using inexpensive, readily available materials.

 Little by little, through seemingly endless sequences of trial and error and hundreds of hours of careful listening, I began to discern many of the subtleties I was hearing from these and other stereo arrays, and how they translate to both headphones and loudspeakers.
 The more I listened, the more I wished I could capture greater depth and spaciousness in my field recordings.